8 Ways Your Baby is Smarter Than You Think

 At an early age, your baby can understand the different words that you teach.
 They do this by associating pictures and actual objects with the words that they always hear.

-Babies usually have a need to receive equal amount of food or the same toy as their playmate or sibling, unless you want to see them cry.
+Babies usually have a need to receive an equal amount of food or the same toy as their playmate or sibling, unless you want to see them cry.
 Babies who are attuned to fairness are more likely to grow up with a good sense of altruism.

 Your baby learns equality early in life.
 And because your baby is smarter than you think, grasping the concepts of rewards (for good behaviour) and punishment (for bad behaviour) comes naturally.